websanco/liferay-learn/docs/dxp/7.x/en/site-building/personalizing-site-experience/experience-personalization/personalizing-collections.md

 # Personalizing Collections

-By default, all the items in a Collection are visible for all users and assigned to the *Anyone* group.
-You can create a *Personalized Variation* of the Collection's items using [Segments](../../site-building/personalizing-site-experience/segmentation/creating-and-managing-user-segments.md).
+By default, any user can see all the Collection's content and is part of *Anyone* group.
+You can create a *Personalized Variation* of the Collection's items using [Segments](../segmentation/creating-and-managing-user-segments.md).
 When you use a Personalized Variation, the items that are part of your Collection don't change, but the Collection Page or Collection Display Fragment show the items filtered for the Segment.

 ```note::
    To customize a Collection using Segments, you must define your Segments first.
 For more information, see [Creating and Managing User Segments](../../site-building/personalizing-site-experience/segmentation/creating-and-managing-user-segments.md)